Introducing Fish Into Your Aquaponics System

 When you buy your Fish/Marron, the supplier will place them in a transport container with water and oxygen from the tanks that the fish were taken out of.

-After the fish have been introduced into your system, it is worth spending the next few minutes and days observing their behaviour.
+After the fish have been introduced into your system, it is worth spending the next few minutes and consecutive days observing their behaviour.

 Check that the fish aren’t sluggish, swimming on the surface, or swimming in strange patterns such as swimming around in a tight circular pattern or on their sides “Flashing”.